Decay of two-dimensional superfluid turbulence over pinning surface

-The change in the behavior of the decay as the probe velocity is increased can be seen a the superfluid analogy of classical (quasi-)two-dimensional flows over topography: for low turbulent energies, the vorticity becomes locked to the topography and does not decay in the inviscid limit \cite{Bretherton1976,Siegelman2023,Gallet2024}; for higher energy, the classical vortices freely roam the domain, although the details depend on the initial conditions \cite{He2024}.
+The change in the behavior of the decay as the probe velocity is increased can be seen as the superfluid analogy of classical (quasi-)two-dimensional flows over topography: for low turbulent energies, the vorticity becomes locked to the topography and does not decay in the inviscid limit \cite{Bretherton1976,Siegelman2023,Gallet2024}; for higher energy, the vortices freely roam the domain, although the details depend on the initial conditions \cite{He2024}.
 It is tempting to connect the observed decay to the vortex gas regimes of classical 2D turbulence \cite{Mcwilliams1990,Carnevale1991,Gallet2020,Meunier2025} where the density of coherent vortices is found to decay as $t^{-0.7}$ \cite{tabeling_1991,cardoso_1994,hansen_1998}.
 However, these vortices change strength and size during the decay \cite{Mcwilliams1990}, and would thus correspond to clusters of quantized vortices in the superfluid.
-The decay of the enstrophy is found to follow $t^{-\nu}$ with $\nu = 0.8 $ to $1.6$ \cite{clercx_2003}, which would be in agreement with current data if we consider a quantized vortex as a Rankine vortex with uniform vorticity in the core of radius $a_0$, which leads to enstrophy $z = (\kappa^2 L)/(\pi^2a_0^4)$ suggesting $\nu \approx 1$.
+On the other hand, considering a core of a quantized vortex with finite enstrophy, e.g., a Rankine vortex with uniform vorticity in the core of radius $a_0$, the enstrophy maximum is conserved exactly due to quantization of circulation, fulfilling the assumption of \cite{Carnevale1991}, and the mean enstrophy $z = (\kappa^2 L)/(\pi^2a_0^4)$, i.e. $z\propto t^{-1}$, in agreement with classical decay of enstrophy which follows $t^{-\nu}$ with $\nu = 0.8 $ to $1.6$ \cite{clercx_2003}.